Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: The EnCQR Algorithm

 The proposed \textit{ensemble conformalized quantile regression} (EnCQR) algorithm, summarized in Alg.~\ref{alg:enCQR}, combines an ensemble of QR learners with CP to construct PIs for time series.
 EnCQR consists of three main steps: \begin{enumerate} \item \textbf{Train the ensemble learners (lines 1-9)}.
 The homogeneous learners are trained on independent subsets constructed in lines 1-4.
 Next, the ensemble learners are used to construct leave-one-out estimates for each observation $i$, by aggregating all the learners trained on subsets not including sample $i$ (line 7).
 Then, the conformity scores between the aggregated leave-one-out predictions and the training labels are computed (line 8).

 \item \textbf{Sequentially construct PI for the observations in the test set (lines 10-15)}.
 The observations in the test set are predicted using the ensemble learners, which produce a set of $B$ quantile functions for both the upper and lower PI limit.
-The final PI limits are found by first aggregating the estimated quantile functions and then by conformalizing them using the $(1-\alpha)$-th quantile of the out-of-sample residuals calculated during training.
+The final PI limits are obtained by first aggregating the estimated quantile functions and then by conformalizing them using the $(1-\alpha)$-th quantile of the out-of-sample residuals calculated during training.

 \item \textbf{Update the residuals (lines 16-20)}.
-The out-of-sample residuals are updated after every $s$ test observations have been predicted, by replacing the oldest $s$ elements of the list such that its length remains the same. \end{enumerate}
+The out-of-sample residuals are updated after every $s$ new observations are predicted by replacing the oldest $s$ elements of the list, such that its length remains the same. \end{enumerate}

 \IncMargin{1.2em}

 \DecMargin{1.2em}

 Both EnbPI and EnCQR use homogeneous ensembles, but they differ in how training data subsets for the ensemble learners are built: EnbPI uses bootstrap samples drawn with replacement, while EnCQR creates $B$ disjoint subsets of length $T_b$, each used to train one learner (see Fig.~\ref{fig:encqr-subsets}).
 The trained learners can be used to produce out-of-sample residuals when applied to data that are not in the subset used for training.
 Within each subset, multiple overlapping input-output sequences (in blue-yellow) are extracted to be used as batches in the training of one learner.
 These have length $N = N_x + N_y \leq T_b$, where $N_x$ and $N_y$ denote the length of the input/output sequences.
 All sequences that go across subsets (in red) must be discarded for the residuals to remain valid.
 A large $N_x$ let learners capture long time dependencies in the data, while a large $B$ results in more learners and more robust predictions.
 EnCQR benefits from large datasets (length $T$), as the number of residuals to perform CP is $T-B\cdot N_x$.
 When $T$ is small, $N_x$ and $B$ should be reduced, trading the amount of residuals with the performance of the ensemble model.